 The optical fiber draw tower

 In order to meet huge demand of optical fibre for telecommunications applications, many companies have had to build new plants and install new fibre facilities all around the world.
-Today the manufacturing process of optical fiber is quite similar regardless of the manufacturer.
-However, a certain know-how which remains rather secret is necessary to obtain an optical fiber with the best characteristics, performances and long lifetime.
-Then, at side of the quality organization of the producers, the performance of the measurement instruments and of the process control is decisive.
+Today, the optical fiber manufacturing process is quite similar across all the manufacturers.

-What's the fiber optic drawing tower made of ?
+What makes up a fiber optic drawing tower ?

-The optical fiber is obtained from a multi-layered pure tube glass, the preform.
-This large tube (generally 20cm round and 2m high) is vertically located at the top of a metallic tower.
+The optical fiber is obtained from a multi-layer pure glass cylinder, called the preform.
+This large tube (generally 20 cm round and 2 m high) is set vertically at the top of a metallic tower.
 Because the final glass fiber is obtained by “drawing” down a droplet, it is commonly called the draw tower.

-Draw tower with a height of between 30 and 45 meters are often found in the industry.
-Several equipments located from the top to the bottom are required to manufacture and control the drawing process.
-At the top, the furnace heats the base of the preform to melt the glass until a droplet slowly go down pulling the initial glass fiber.
-When the glass drawing starts, an helium cooling tube help to reduce temperature before coating application.
-The coating applications can be done in one or two steps and required curing oven to ensure the coating is cured before any contact with pulleys.
-More and more coating layers are cured with high-intensity UV LED (compared to bulb lamps) to reduce electric consumption and reduce space on the tower.
+Draw towers with heights of between 30 and 45 meters are often found in the industry.
+Various type of equipment located from the top to the bottom of the tower are required to manufacture and control the drawing process.
+At the top, the furnace heats the base end of the preform to melt the glass until a droplet eescends, pulling out the initial glass fiber.
+When the glass drawing starts, a helium-filled cooling tube helps to reduce the temperature before a coating is applied.
+The coating applications can be done in one or two steps and requires a curing oven to ensure the coating is cured before the fiber comes into contact with the pulleys.
+More and more frrequently now, coating layers are cured with high-intensity UV LEDs (rather than incandescent lamps) to reduce electric power consumption and reduce space requirements on the tower.

-All along the draw tower, several measurement instruments provide all relevant parameters to optimize the process :
+All along the draw tower, various measurement instruments provide all of the relevant parameters needed to optimize the process :

-§ Position of the fiber (X-Y) and more globally alignements of the devices all along the draw tower
+§ Position of the fiber (X-Y) and, more globally, alignement of the devices all along the draw tower.

-§ Drawing tension measurement to adjust speed and temperature of the drawing process
+§ Drawing tension measurement to adjust the speed and temperature of the drawing process.

-§ Internal defects detection inside the glass but also inside the coating layers to avoid reduced performances of the optical fiber from having inadequate performance levels.
+§ Internal defect detection inside the glass, but also inside the coating layers, to prevent the optical fiber from having inadequate performance levels.

-Digital inputs and outputs, analog outputs (voltage or current), RS232, field bus, are used to connect these devices to the tower PLC for loop requirements and measurement analysis.
-Globally, these specific instruments bring control capability to maintain, record and analyse product and tower parameters.
-Because production is 24/24 almost all year round, these devices need to be very reliable.
-As the increase in drawing speed is an indispensable parameter to improve the productivity of production plants, the accuracy and at high measuring rate of the devices are decisive to ensure 100% in-line fiber certification.
+Digital inputs and outputs, analog outputs (voltage or current), RS232, and a field bus are used to connect these devices to the tower PLC for loop requirements and measurement analysis.
+Globally, these specific instruments provide control capability to maintain, record and analyse product and tower parameters.
+Because production is 24/7 almost all year round, these devices need to be very reliable.
+Since increased drawing speed is an essential factor in improving the productivity of production plants, high-speed and high-accuracy performance of the devices are essential to insure 100% in-line certification of the fiber.